The Garden (1990 film): Reception

 On Rotten Tomatoes, The Garden has a 100% approval rating, based on six reviews, with an average rating of 8.75/10.

 Janet Maslin of The New York Times in 1991, thought that the film was an "assemblage of turbulent images" and "is a peculiar blend of reflectiveness and fury".
 It "has a burning, kaleidoscopic energy" and "genuineness and pathos of Mr. Jarman's own situation".

+Time Out Magazine wrote, "Jarman contemplates his own mortality (he is HIV-positive), and imagines that the end of the world is nigh.
+Touching, intense, sometimes unexpectedly amusing, sometimes agonising, and always achingly sincere."

+Pat Brown wrote in Slant Magazine that "the film's lo-fi, Super 8 images, through the use of color filters and compositing effects, evoke a trajectory of paradise lost and innocence persecuted."
+Brown went on to say that "despite being guided by a dream logic that's nightmarish more often than not, the film isn’t oppressive."